 Why not combine both of these experiences with a road trip through six of the most iconic hot springs in the Kootenay Rockies.
 Take the circle tour of our highways and hit up a new hot springs resort each evening.

 Start your trip heading north from Nelson along the shore of Kootenay Lake, and you’ll soon be at your destination of Ainsworth Hot Springs Resort.
 Take a plunge in their horseshoe-shaped cave, lined with stalactites and stalagmites, then relax in the pool and take in the views of Kootenay Lake.
 When you’re not enjoying the pools, take a caving tour of the nearby Cody Caves.
 Luxury resort accommodations and fine dining fare in the Ktunaxa Grill complete the experience.
-New for 2021 is their roof-top patio.

 Cross the Selkirk Mountains via Highway 31A and head north to Nakusp Hot Springs.
 Their two pools are fed by natural hot springs found deep in the forest surrounding the grounds.
 Stay in their campground or private cedar chalets located mere steps from the hot spring pools.